-Because most hunters engage in the sport near home, RTO13's potential market is concentrated in Ontario, neighbouring provinces and, for the
+Because most hunters engage in the sport near home, RTO13's potential market is concentrated in

 Ontario, neighbouring provinces and, for the most part, nearby states.

 There are almost 900,000 Canadian tourists who hunt in Canada on overnight pleasure trips but most hunt close to home.
 About 177,000 (20%) of these Canadian hunters have been to Northern Ontario and most of them are Ontario residents (142,000).
 RTO13 also attracts about 15,000 Quebeckers and 9,000 Manitobans who hunt on trips.
 When combined, the best estimate of Canadian market potential for hunters to RTO13 is about 166,000.